 Located below the Mason-Dixon Line, Beese said that is one of the reasons why their culture and history is so interesting.

 “I love Baltimore, not only because I’ve lived here all my life, but the people are congenial and diverse.”
-The stunning views, and plethora of information to learn about Baltimore make this a must see attraction in the inner harbor for only $5 adult admission.
+The stunning views, and the plethora of information to learn about Baltimore make this a must-see attraction in the inner harbor for only $5 adult admission.